WORDPEACE

 There are presently no open calls for submissions.

-Submissions are now OPEN August 1st throught October 1st for the winter/spring 2025 issue.
 WORDPEACE is a semi-annual digital project of literary response to world events in the spirit of promoting peace, hope and justice for all people.
 We are looking for previously unpublished essays, interviews, fiction and poetry (or mixed media) to publish which reflect this aim.
 We welcome international, LGBTQ+, BIPOC, disabled and neurodiverse voices.
 We want work that asks for positive change and is forward thinking.
 We publish writing that takes a stand against corruption and greed, brutality, genocide, and oligarchy.
-The theme for the next issue will be Climate Change/ecopoetry, prose and art, so get out your essays, artwork, stories and poems that speak to wildfires, drought, heatwaves, extreme rain, hurricanes, tornados and other weather or natural phenomena, as well as how climate change affects us and those we love, both people and animals.
-Submissions on other social justice issues are always welcome.
-Future special issues will be announced on our website at wordpeace.co
+The theme for the next issue will be Survival and Community.
+We take poetry, prose and art, so get out your essays, artwork, stories and poems that speak to the concept of community, of support, of being in community, celebration of community, as well as survival, how we can survive as a community, experiences of survival or community and how they support and influence us.

 Submission periods for WORDPEACE, a semi-annual online journal of literary response to world events are February 1 - April 1 (for Aug/Sept publication) and Aug 1 - October 1 (for Feb/March publication).
 Poetry, short fiction (up to 3000 words), non-fiction essays (up to 3000 words) and visual art are welcome.
 The journal is published twice yearly at wordpeace.co, usually in July and February.